|

 If you want to implement your own pseudorandom algorithm, you

-should extend this class and overload the next()
+should extend this class and overload the next() and

-method.
+setSeed(long) method.
 In that case the above

 paragraph doesn't apply to you.